You are here

 - WBI Home Warranty Ltd.

-8 - Action commenced in the Supreme Court of B.C. by an owner with respect to a dispute between a warranty provider and an owner arising under home warranty insurance.
+“Legal actions commenced by owners” means an action commenced in the Supreme Court of BC by an owner with respect to a dispute between a warranty provider and an owner arising under home warranty insurance.
 The trigger event would be the delivery of court documents to the warranty provider.